jeesung-ahn/jeesung-ahn.github.io/index.md

 - qualitative content analysis (including text analysis)

 ---
-<h1 class="h1" style="color: rgb(0,0,0)" id="activities"> Activities & Volunteer  </h1>

-I am a curious and collaborative scholar eager to solve real-world problems using scientific approaches.
-I am deeply passionate about communicating scientific insight into actionable outcomes in complex decision-making scenarios.
-To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about:

-- consultant at [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/) (Sept 2022~):<br />
-consulting a healthcare company on the market landscape for their novel cancer therapy. presenting data-driven recommendations and benchmarks for partnership opportunities, market sizing and pricing with

-- volunteering for an [educational diversity and equity initiative](https://web.sas.upenn.edu/dive/) to mentor underrepresented minority students in their career paths in science. wrangling/analyzing/visualizing program outcomes using R (ggplot2, R Markdown, slide decks).

-- wrangling / analyzing / visualizing air quality and relevant health outcomes with [Penn Data Science Group](https://penndsg.com/) to inform climate activists.

----
 <h1 class="h1" style="color: rgb(0,0,0)" id="research"> Research Projects (selected) </h1>

 **Message Framing Effects in Physical Activity Promotion**